 Persistence of Starter Cultures.
-The dominance of S. thermophilus, inoculated as starter cultures, over indigenous milk lactic acid bacteria (LAB) was performed by randomly amplified polymorphic DNA (RAPD)-PCR analysis as reported by Guarcello et al. (2016).
-Briefly, the DNA extracted from the colonies of presumptive LAB (Gram-positive and catalase-negative) isolated from final cheese were used as template for PCR.
-The monitoring of the added strains was performed by comparison between RAPD profiles obtained from pure cultures isolated from control and experimental cheese and those of S. thermophilus WVS18 and WVS271.
+The dominance of S. thermophilus, inoculated as a starter culture, over indigenous milk LAB was performed by randomly amplified polymorphic DNA (RAPD)-PCR analysis as reported by Guarcello et al. (2016).
+Briefly, the DNA extracted from the colonies of presumptive LAB (grampositive and catalase-negative) isolated from final cheese were used as template for PCR.
+The monitoring